philipclaude/vortex/README.md

 #### 1. Creating an adapted mesh of the Earth.

 Some of the algorithms below rely on being able to distinguish between land and water, as well as resolve and extract the coastlines.
-This can be done by creating a mesh which adapts an initial icosahedron mesh to the size defined by [this image](data/oceans_2048.png).
+This can be done by creating a mesh which adapts to a size inferred from [this image texture](data/oceans_2048.png).
 Triangles in darker regions (land) will have a target size of `hmin` and lighter regions (water) will have a target size of `hmax` (the default is `hmax = 2 * hmin`).
 To create the adapted mesh using the `data/oceans_2048.png` image for sizing information:

 ```sh
 bin/vortex mesh ../../data/oceans_2048.png --hmin 0.005 --hmax 0.01 --output earth.meshb